200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-TRAITSSuperLitev03.md

 2. Write 2 Talents (Pyromancer, Greatsword Specialist, Crossbow Master)

-3. Write 1 Lie (“Only knowledge is power”, “Men are tough”, “Trust no one”)
+3. Write 1 Lie (â€œOnly knowledge is powerâ€, â€œMen are toughâ€, â€œTrust no oneâ€)

 Requires GM and 1+ players.